intellifi-nl/push-doc/spot_protocol_json.md

 Example
 -------

-This example has been acquired by setting up a telnet session to a reader.
+This example has been acquired by setting up a telnet session to an Intellifi Spot.
 This can only be done when the `telnet` setting is configured to true (by defaults it's false, for security reasons).

-Please note that the `["spot","update",{"online":true}]` are send every second in telnet mode only.
+Please note that the ```["spot","update",{"online":true}]``` are send every second in telnet mode only.
 You will not see these messages in HTTP mode.

+Also note the the `config` object is far from complete, the latest versions of the Spot software offer more settings that can be configured.
+The basics stay the same however, they are just extra key / value pairs that where added to the config object.

 ```JSON
 ["spot","create",{